 Letting people know you’re good in a team is de rigueur for acquiring and maintaining a job these days, though what that actually means is left somewhat nebulous.
 In its most base form, it seems to mean being able to follow orders and cooperate without strangling anyone in a workplace setting.
 Many teams are created ad hoc based on availability with little thought given to inter-team dynamics and individual temperament.

-Anyone paying attention to politics—from the Bay of Pigs or the WMDs fiasco in Iraq—knows that groupthink can lead to some almost laughably wrong ideas that become apparent in retrospect.
+Anyone paying attention to politics—from the Bay of Pigs or the WMDs fiasco in Iraq—knows that groupthink can lead to some almost laughably wrong ideas that become apparent only in retrospect.
 There are several tenets that lead to groupthink decisions, and yet we seem strangley unaware of their occurrence in the most casual of teams.
 The argumentative theory of reasoning demonstrates that our minds are lawyers, not scientists.
 The mind takes a case then finds facts to support it, the very inverse of the scientific method.
-This is how a seemingly good idea can latch into not one but millions of minds in the same fashion as Dawkin’s memes (derived from a Greek word meaning “to imitate”) and remain long after a better idea has been discovered or the original idea disproven.
+This is how a seemingly good idea that is actually erronenous can latch into not one but millions of minds in the same fashion as Dawkin’s memes (derived from a Greek word meaning “to imitate”) and remain long after a better idea has been discovered or the original idea disproven.
 Just look at the fiasco concerning vaccinations for children and its fictitious correlation to autism for a prime example.

 Because I said so (Because I said so!)